louislam/uptime-kuma/README.md

 ## One more step for Reverse Proxy

 Unlikely other web apps, Uptime Kuma is based on WebSocket.
-You need two more header "Upgrade" and "Connection" in order to reverse proxy WebSocket.
+You need two more headers "Upgrade" and "Connection" in order to reverse proxy WebSocket.

 Please read wiki for more info: https://github.com/louislam/uptime-kuma/wiki/Reverse-Proxy